TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 updated = 2025-12-01
 +++

-## Hello Go
+## Here we Go

 ### Package

-A Go package is a collection of Go files inside the same directory.
+A package is a collection of Go files inside the same directory.

 ### Module

-A Go module is a collection of packages.
+A module is a collection of packages.
 It is like a project or repository.

 #### Module initialization